New Perspectives on Axion Misalignment Mechanism: Conclusion

-\textit{\textbf{Conclusion.}} In this \textit{Letter}, we propose a new misalignment mechanism where the axion initial velocity is non-zero and demonstrate its impact on axion relic abundance for a variety of benchmark cases.
+In this work, we propose a new misalignment mechanism where the axion initial velocity is non-zero and demonstrate its impact on axion relic abundance based on systematically classified benchmark cases with a UV model-independent approach.
 While in many cases $\Omega_a$ remains similar to the conventional prediction, it may be significantly enhanced with a large initial velocity $\dot{\theta}_i$ or suppressed when $\dot{\theta}_i$ and $\theta_i$ satisfy peculiar relations.
-Such $\dot{\theta}_i\neq0$ initial conditions may arise from explicitly PQ-breaking operators active in the early Universe which are well-motivated from the understanding that the PQ symmetry is an accidental symmetry.
-We will investigate the detailed realization of these initial conditions in future work.
-As an outcome of this new scenario, new viable parameter space for the QCD axion DM opens up, allowing $f_a$ both much above and much below the conventional $\sim10^{11}$ GeV scale.
-Further phenomenological consequences for both QCD axion and general ALPs are worth further exploration.
-Meanwhile a caveat for the scenario of post-inflationary PQ-breaking is that, as in conventional misalignment, topological defects' contribution to the axion relic density may dominate over the misalignment contribution, and is worth revisiting to advance and complete our understanding of the axion production mechanism \cite{Kawasaki:2014sqa, Chang:2019mza, furture, Gorghetto:2018myk, Buschmann:2019icd}. \\

-\textit{{Side Notes: During the final stage of completing this manuscript, \cite{Co:2019jts} came out which has overlap with our results.
-The two papers are complementary to each other with different emphases/approaches, of note we demonstrate more possible ways that axion relic density may be affected by the new misalignment mechanism.}}\\
+As an outcome of this new scenario, new viable parameter space for the QCD axion DM opens up, allowing $f_a$ both much above (in the special suppression region identified in IC-II) \textit{and} much below (with sufficiently large $\dot{\theta}_i$) the conventional $\sim10^{11}$ GeV scale (detailed relations given in Eqs.~\ref{Eq: Omega_a_1}-\ref{Eq: O-IC2}).
+Detailed realization of these initial conditions and phenomenological consequences for both QCD axion and general ALPs are worth further investigation (an example is given in Appendix.~B).
+Meanwhile a caveat for the scenario of post-inflationary PQ-breaking is that, as in conventional misalignment, topological defects' contribution to $\Omega_a$ may dominate over the misalignment contribution, and is worth revisiting to advance and complete our understanding of the axion production mechanism \cite{Kawasaki:2014sqa, Chang:2019mza, furture, Gorghetto:2018myk, Buschmann:2019icd}. \\ \textit{{Side Notes: During the final stage of completing this manuscript, \cite{Co:2019jts} (as also noted in the introduction) came out which has overlap with our results.
+The two papers are complementary to each other as explained in the introduction.}}